MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/New-MgEducationMeAssignment.md

         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
     - `[LastModifiedDateTime <DateTime?>]`: Moment in time when the resource was last modified.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2021 is 2021-01-01T00:00:00Z.
   - `[ReassignedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[ReassignedDateTime <DateTime?>]`: Moment in time when the submission was reassigned.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Recipient <IMicrosoftGraphEducationSubmissionRecipient>]`: educationSubmissionRecipient
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Resources <IMicrosoftGraphEducationSubmissionResource[]>]`: Nullable.
+  - `[Resources <IMicrosoftGraphEducationSubmissionResource[]>]`:
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[AssignmentResourceUrl <String>]`: Pointer to the assignment from which this resource was copied.
 If this is null, the student uploaded the resource.
     - `[Resource <IMicrosoftGraphEducationResource>]`: educationResource
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-      - `[CreatedDateTime <DateTime?>]`: Moment in time when the resource was created.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+      - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
       - `[DisplayName <String>]`: Display name of resource.
       - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[LastModifiedDateTime <DateTime?>]`: Moment in time when the resource was last modified.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[ResourcesFolderUrl <String>]`: Folder where all file resources for this submission need to be stored.
   - `[ReturnedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[ReturnedDateTime <DateTime?>]`: Moment in time when the submission was returned.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Status <String>]`: educationSubmissionStatus
   - `[SubmittedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[SubmittedDateTime <DateTime?>]`: Moment in time when the submission was moved into the submitted state.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-  - `[SubmittedResources <IMicrosoftGraphEducationSubmissionResource[]>]`: Read-only.
-Nullable.
+  - `[SubmittedResources <IMicrosoftGraphEducationSubmissionResource[]>]`:
   - `[UnsubmittedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[UnsubmittedDateTime <DateTime?>]`: Moment in time when the submission was moved from submitted into the working state.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z

-## RELATED LINKS

 ## RELATED LINKS